-I’m pretty sure that many of us don’t know how the cognac is made.
+Do you know how the cognac is made?
 Since ancient times the process of distilling the spirits of natural ingredients like fruits and grains into alcohol has been both a science and a mystery.
-Distilled spirits are called spirits because they represent the essence of what they’re made from and so the whole idea of spirits was a little bit mystical.
+Distilled spirits are called spirits because they represent the essence of what they’re made from, and so the whole idea of spirits was a little bit mystical.

 A Short Overview of How the Cognac is Made